SFDO-Tooling/CumulusCI/docs/robot_locators.rst

            locator_manager.register_locators("calendar", locators)

-When this library is imported into a test case file, the prefix “calendar” will be registered with SeleniumLibrary as a custom locator strategy.
+When this library is imported into a test case file, the prefix “calendar” is registered with SeleniumLibrary as a custom locator strategy.

 Using custom locators
 ---------------------

 Once the dictionary has been defined and has been registered with a prefix, the locators work very similarly to any other locator.
-Because the dictionaries can be nested, you can separate the levels with a period (ie: dot notation).
+If the dictionaries are nested, you can separate the levels with a period (ie: dot notation).

-For example, with our example locators the options button locator can be used like in the following example:
+For example, with our example locators the options button locator can be used like this:

 .. code-block::